Akeeba Backup has won the prestigious Administrator Only Extension J.O.S.C.A.R. Award at J and Beyond 2010. Download it for free to find out why.

 Do not miss out the complimentary companion software (Akeeba Kickstart and Akeeba eXtract Wizard) which are available free of charge from our site.
 They make working with Akeeba Backup a breeze.

 Note: The software is free of charge, its support is not.
-You need a valid subscriptionto request support.
-However, its documentation, the troubleshooting wizard and searching the forum is free.
+You need a valid subscription to request support.
+Its documentation, the troubleshooting wizard and searching the public tickets is free.